 Grasslands, the Lone Tree and Rasau Walk

 The lone tree is made from metal salvaged from the old Jurong Lake Gardens park.
-The metal now serves as a photo spot and a place for birds to perch.
+It was inspired by the industrial origins of Jurong.
+The metal sculptures now serves as a photo spot and a place for birds to perch.

 Read more about the story of the Lone Tree.